awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 1. Choose **Create**\.

 **Note**
- X\-Ray insights notifications sends events to Amazon EventBridge, which does not currently support customer managed CMKs\.
+ X\-Ray insights notifications sends events to Amazon EventBridge, which does not currently support customer managed keys\.
 For more information, see [Data protection in AWS X\-Ray](xray-console-encryption.md)\.

 ## Insight overview<a name="xray-console-insights-overview"></a><a name="anomalous-service"></a>